AlvarroPewz24/FPS-Alternatives/README.md

 ![FPS Alternatives logo](bin/20240617_165636.png)

-FPS Alternatives is a tool that can increase fps by changing the FPS engine.
+FPS Alternatives is a tool that can increase FPS by changing the FPS engine.

 [Download](http://paste.ubuntu.com/108037)